o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 8. In addition to the Layer 2 and Layer 3 aggregate classes, an individual discarded packet MUST only account against a single error, policy, or no-buffer discard subclass.
 9. When there are multiple reasons for discarding a packet, the ordering of discard class reporting MUST be defined.
 10. If Diffserv {{RFC2475}} is not used, no-buffer discards SHOULD be reported as class[id="0"], which represents the default class.
+11. When traffic is mirrored the discard metrics MUST account for the original traffic, rather than the reflected traffic.
-11. Traffic to the device control plane has its own class, however, traffic from the device control plane SHOULD be accounted for in the same way as other egress traffic.
+12. Traffic to the device control plane has its own class, however, traffic from the device control plane SHOULD be accounted for in the same way as other egress traffic.

 ## Usage Examples {#examples}